hlynch/Bayesian2020/docs/Week-5-lecture.md

 Some terminology here to navigate if you are applying the Metropolis algorithm to a multivariate problem:

-\emph{Single-variable Metropolis}: Proposals only change one component of $x$, and updates to each component are applied in sequence.
+**Single-variable Metropolis**: Proposals only change one component of $x$, and updates to each component are applied in sequence.

-\emph{Multivariate Metropolis}: Proposals change all components of $x$ simultaneously.
+**Multivariate Metropolis**: Proposals change all components of $x$ simultaneously.
 For example, you might generate proposals of the form

 $$
 \begin{pmatrix}